- Working with synchronized data

-You can use the user picker custom field only with attributes that meet the contains user condition.
+You can use the User Picker custom field only with attributes that meet the contains user condition.

 When you create a user in AD using this post function, only the following attributes are synchronized: